webelightsolutions/flutter-master-utility/README.md

 ## Done Keyboard View For Android and IOS

     You need to add the below line into FocusNode, which you can manage with Custom Text Filed.
-You have the option to hide the done keyboard, and you can enable the prevoius and next buttons for focus next filed and prevoius filed.
+You have the option to hide the done keyboard, and you can enable the previous and next buttons to focus on the next and previous fields.

 ----